-The Tenderer's definitive total score will be rounded to one decimal place.
+The Tenderer's definitive total score will be rounded off to one decimal place.
 No scores will be rounded off until the moment that this definitive total score is determined.
-If two or more Tenderers have an equal definitive total score that would result in the Contracting Authority having to award the Contract to more parties than is desired, then the Contracting Authority will award the Contract to the Tenderer with the highest final score for:
+If two or more Tenderers have an equal definitive total score that would result in the Tendering authority having to award the Contract to more parties than is desired, then the Tendering authority will award the Contract to the Tenderer with the highest final score for the sub criterion 5.2.2.
+In the event that the highest scoring Tenderers also achieve an equal score for this sub criterion, then determination of the Tenderer to which the Contract will be awarded will be made by drawing lots.